joao-gi/opentls/README.rst

 Purpose
 -------
-Provide an area for with cryptogrpahic APIs in Python, implemented using `OpenSSL <http://openssl.org/>`_.
+Provide an area for with cryptographic APIs in Python, implemented using `OpenSSL <http://openssl.org/>`_.

-Motiviation
+Motivation
 -----------
 Doing encryption in *correctly* in Python is hard.
-Inspite of `The Zen of Python <http://www.python.org/dev/peps/pep-0020/>`_ the is often no obivous way to do something.
+In spite of `The Zen of Python <http://www.python.org/dev/peps/pep-0020/>`_ the is often no obvious way to do something.
 This repository is a place
 to both experiment and learn about using OpenSSL to implement cryptographic APIs.